Invasive species in the United States: Control

 An integrated pest management (IPM) approach, as defined by the National Invasive Species Council, uses scientific data and population monitoring to help determine the most efficient control strategy, which is usually a combination of several of the methods listed above.
-Agencies are encouraged to use an adaptive management strategy, involving regular reviews on the efficiency of their policies and conduct research into better methods.
+Agencies are encouraged to use an adaptive management strategy, involving regular reviews of the efficiency of their policies and conducting research into better methods.

 Inter-department cooperation

-Invasive species control is not overseen by a single government agency.
+No single government agency oversees invasive species control.
 For example, eight agencies (divisions) of the USDA work on invasive species issues, including the Agricultural Research Service, Animal and Plant Health Inspection Service, Cooperative State Research, Education, and Extension Service, Economic Research Service, Farm Service Agency, Foreign Agricultural Service, United States Forest Service, and the Natural Resources Conservation Service.
-Different invasive species are controlled by different agencies.
+Different agencies are responsible for different invasive species.
 For example, policies aimed at controlling the emerald ash borer are undertaken by the USDA because national forests, the body coordinating emerald ash borer control efforts, are within the USDA's purview.
 The National Invasive Species Council (NISC) was created by executive order in 1999 and charged with promoting efficiency and coordination between the numerous federal invasive species prevention and control policies.
-The NISC is co-chaired by the secretaries of the three federal departments that are charged with invasive species control: Department of Interior, Department of Commerce, and the USDA.
+The NISC is co-chaired by the secretaries of the three federal departments responsible for invasive species control: the Department of the Interior, the Department of Commerce, and the USDA.

 Many state efforts use a similar council model to coordinate state agencies.

 Education and outreach

 Warning signs like these are a first-line defense against the expansion of easily-spread invasive species, such as the zebra mussel.

 Many of the policies used to contain invasive species, such as firewood transport bans or cleaning shoes and clothes after hiking, are effective only when the general public knows of their existence and importance.
-Because of this, numerous programs have been implemented to inform the public about invasive species.
-This includes placing signs at boat ramps, campsites, state borders, hiking trails, and numerous other locations as reminders of policies and potential fines associated with breaking policies.
+As a result, numerous programs have been implemented to inform the public about invasive species.
+This includes placing signs at boat ramps, campsites, state borders, hiking trails, and numerous other locations to remind visitors of policies and potential fines for violating them.
 There are also numerous government programs aimed at educating children, as well as promoting volunteer efforts at removal and the many ways citizens can prevent the spread of invasive species.